A measurement of the Galactic plane mass density from binary pulsar accelerations: Abstract

 \section{Abstract}

-We use compiled high-precision pulsar timing measurements to directly measure the Galactic acceleration.
-We compare the results to static models of the Milky Way, as well as to interacting simulations.
-Given the accelerations, we use the Poisson equation to derive the Oort limit, which can provide a measure of the dark matter density, given an accounting of the baryon budget.
-Our best-fitting model gives a mid-plane total density of $0.08^{0.05}_{-0.02} M_{\odot}/\rm pc^{3}$, which is close to, but lower than the estimate from recent Jeans analyses.
-Given recent accounting of the baryon budget, this also implies a lower value of the local dark matter density.
-We also find a constraint for the oblateness of the potential that we express in terms of commonly used potentials.
-The comparison suggests that the pulsars are tracing the oblateness of the disk rather than the halo.
+We use compiled high-precision pulsar timing measurements to directly measure the Galactic acceleration of binary pulsars relative to the Solar System barycenter.
+Given the vertical accelerations, we use the Poisson equation to derive the Oort limit, i.e., the total volume mass density in the Galactic mid-plane.
+Our best-fitting model gives an Oort limit of $0.08^{0.05}_{-0.02} M_{\odot}/\rm pc^{3}$, which is close to estimates from recent Jeans analyses.
+Given the accounting of the baryon budget from McKee et al. (2015), we obtain a local dark matter density of $-0.004^{0.05}_{-0.02}~M_{\odot}/\rm pc^{3}$, which is slightly below other modern estimates but consistent within the current uncertainties of our method.
+While this first measurement of the Oort limit (and other Galactic parameters) has error bars that are currently several times larger than kinematical estimates, they should improve in the future.
+We also constrain the oblateness of the potential, finding it consistent with that expected from the disk and inconsistent with a potential dominated by a spherical halo, as is appropriate for our sample which is within a $\sim$ kpc of the Sun.
+We find that the slope of the rotation curve is not constrained by current measurements of binary pulsar accelerations.
 We give a fitting function for the vertical acceleration $a_{z}$: $a_{z} = -\alpha_{1}z$; $\log_{10} (\alpha_{1}/{\rm Gyr}^{-2})=3.69^{0.19}_{-0.12}$.
-By analyzing interacting simulations of the Milky Way, we find that variations in $da_{z}/dz$ as a function of vertical height may be a signature of sub-structure.
+By analyzing interacting simulations of the Milky Way, we find that large asymmetric variations in $da_{z}/dz$ as a function of vertical height may be a signature of sub-structure.
 We end by discussing the power of combining constraints from pulsar timing and high-precision radial velocity (RV) measurements towards lines-of-sight near pulsars, to test theories of gravity and constrain dark matter sub-structure.